What is the Therapeutic Listening® (TL) by Vital Links?

 It is a 40-day program of daily 30 minutes of music listening with exercises.
 The program is divided into two sessions of 20 days each.

-TL is also perfectly complementary to language programs such as Forbrain®.
+TL is also perfectly complementary to speech and language programs such as Forbrain®.

 Tomatis® Method